Alyssa-CG/Module9-surfs_up/README.md

 These charts above show the spikes that occur in rainfall in March and December when the temperatures are also at some of their lowest values.
 These may be the most difficult times to sell ice cream.
 The second chart also shows that July to September are the warmest months, so, despite a small increase in rainfall in July, these months may be the most likely to be sucessful or profitable for the ice cream shop.

-Based on this data I would recommend that W. Avy agree to open the ice cream shop with an opening date between April to June, immediately before peak ice-cream selling season, but be prepared for some fluctuations in ice cream sales throughout the year.
+Based on theses analyses only, I would recommend that W. Avy agree to open the ice cream shop with an opening date between April to June, immediately before peak ice-cream selling season, but be prepared for some fluctuations in ice cream sales throughout the year.